SoyaManabe/twiword/README.md

 # TwiWord

 ## Description
-This application makes personalized English Flashcard from your tweets.yeah.
+This application makes personalized English Flashcard from your tweets.
+This App is created by Python.

 ## Routes
 randingpage